-Feel free in Freetown Christiania, but beware that photos and cars are banned.
+Feel free to roam Freetown Christiania, but beware that photos and cars are banned.
 It is an autonomous district with self-proclaimed laws and rules and its inhabitants are dedicated to living sustainable and eco-conscious lives.

-Do you have any interesting or fun facts about Copenhagen that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Copenhagen?
+Share them in the comments below!